burncycl/blinkstick-audio-led-visualizer/README.md

 * Object oriented (more or less).
 * Input only mode.
 Bypasses Blinkstick Discovery, and turn device into just a microphone transmitting via Network.

-Tested working on Raspberry Pi 3 B+ with Raspios Buster Lite (ARM) or Ubuntu 18.04 (x86).
+Tested working on Raspberry Pi 3 B+ & Raspberry Pi Zero W with Raspios Buster Lite (ARM) or Ubuntu 18.04 (x86).

 ### Hardware